Unsupervised Hyperspectral Image Super-Resolution via Self-Supervised Modality Decoupling: Related Work

 \subsection{Deep Learning based Fusion}

-Deep learning techniques, known for their ability to automatically capture the underlying structure of data, have inspired neural network-based fusion methods~\cite{deng2023bidirectional, ma2023learning,ran2024knlconv,liu2024promptfusion,li2023text,zou2024enhancing}.
+Deep learning techniques, known for their ability to automatically capture the underlying structure of data~\cite{li2024contourlet,li2023progressive}, have inspired neural network-based fusion methods~\cite{liu2024promptfusion, li2025ustc,li2024object, wang2024general,zou2024enhancing}.
 Like linear decomposition approaches, many recent deep learning-based networks use a dual-branch autoencoder architecture to separately extract spatial and spectral information~\cite{cucanet}.
 Qu et al.~\cite{qu2018unsupervised} pioneered a deep learning-based unsupervised fusion network that incorporates a Dirichlet distribution-induced layer within a multi-stage alternating optimization process.
 Yao et al.~\cite{cucanet} presented a network with improved interpretability by incorporating spectral unmixing theory~\cite{keshava2002spectral} into a coupled-autoencoder framework, using cross-fusion layers to exchange spatial and spectral information.
+Liu et al.~\cite{liu2025low} proposed a low-rank Transformer network for spatial-spectral fusion, which effectively exploits both the spatial details and spectral characteristics embedded in MSI and LR-HSI.
+In addition, Dian et al.~\cite{dian2023spectral} propose an imaging model-guided optimization framework, which integrates physical acquisition priors with learned representations to regularize the reconstruction process by exploiting the intrinsic spatial and spectral priors of HSI.
+Further, to address the zero-shot hyperspectral fusion problem, Dian et al.~\cite{dian2023zero} propose a novel and accurate method for quantitatively estimating the spectral and spatial response functions of imaging sensors degradation priors that enable faithful reconstruction without requiring ground-truth data.
 To reinforce adaptability to different samples, more recent methods incorporate Test-Time Adaptation (TTA)~\cite{wang2020tent}, fine-tuning the network on test data.
 Zhang et al.~\cite{ual} proposed an unsupervised adaptation learning (UAL) framework that first learned a general image using deep networks and then adapted it to a specific HSI.
-Guo et al.~\cite{daem} proposed a coordination optimization framework to estimate the desired HSIs and their degradation, along with a partial fine-tuning strategy to cut computational costs, despite being time-consuming and having relatively poor generalization.
+Guo et al.~\cite{daem} proposed a coordination optimization framework to estimate the desired HSIs and their degradation~\cite{du2023degradation}, along with a partial fine-tuning strategy to cut computational costs, despite being time-consuming and having relatively poor generalization.
+To investigate the correlation between spatial and spectral information, Wu et al.~\cite{wu2024unsupervised} proposed a dual-branch super-resolution (SR) framework for HR-HSI reconstruction, where the interaction between the two branches serves as mutual constraints to enhance reconstruction quality.
+Additionally, Liu et al. proposed the SSMSFuse net~\cite{liu2025ssmsfuse} that coupled information at multiple scales with a two-branch network (Spa-Net and Spe-Net) for spectral and spatial coupling.
+Moreover, with the popularity of the Mamba structure in the field of computer vision, Zhu et al.~\cite{zhu2025mamba} and Xiao et al.~\cite{sinet} propose MCIFNet and SINet, respectively, which both model HSI/MSI fusion using continuous implicit networks and show robust long-range modeling.
+More recently, with a focus on practical deployment, Li et al.~\cite{EDIP,li2024model} introduced a zero-shot fusion strategy, which optimizes the network solely based on the observed HR-MSI and LR-HSI pair, without relying on additional training datasets.